artworkjpm/socios-test/README.md

 ## End note

 I really enjoyed talking with Andrius Petkus and hearing the plans of chiliz and researching what you do.
-It impressive already and your scope for growth is very positive.
-I hope to get some feedback.
+Already it looks impressive and your scope for growth is looks extremly positive.
+I love the fact you deal with crypto currency, `Etherium`, if I'm not mistaken?, and would love to be part of team building a product that uses a modern mindset like this.

+I hope to get some feedback on my test.

 Regards John Moran.